-Financial risk management is the responsibility of HomeStart's internal Finance department and is undertaken within policies approved by the Board and its sub-committees.
+Financial risk management is the responsibility of HomeStart's Finance department and is undertaken within policies approved by the Board and its sub-committees

-HomeStart's Board has delegated responsibility for monitoring compliance and adequacy of risk management policies and frameworks to the Audit Committee, which is assisted by Internal Audit in discharging these functions.
-Internal audit undertakes both regular and ad-hoc reviews of risk management controls and procedures, the results of which are reported to the Audit Committee.
+HomeStart's Board has delegated responsibility for monitoring compliance and adequacy of risk management policies and frameworks to the ARC, which is assisted by Internal Audit in discharging these functions.
+Internal audit undertakes both regular and ad-hoc reviews of risk management controls and procedures, the results of which are reported to the ARC.
 HomeStart's ALCO is also directly involved in the risk management process, particularly financial risk.